1. The story of our street

 2. Discovering Kala Bagai‘s story

 Kala Bagai immigrated to the United States from British India in 1915 with her husband and children.
-The Bagais built a new life in the San Francisco Bay Area, with Vaishno even opening a store in Downtown Berkeley in 1916.
-But when the Bagais tried to move into their new home in Berkeley, they were barred from entering.
-This was the latest example of the anti-Asian discrimination common in Berkeley.
-The family would never be able to live in Berkeley.
-She would go on to became a community builder in Southern California, giving new immigrants the welcome she never received.
+The Bagais built a new life in the San Francisco Bay Area.
+But when the Bagais tried to move into their new home in Berkeley, California, they were barred from entering.
+This was another example of the anti-Asian discrimination common in Berkeley.
+She would go on to became a community builder in Southern California, offering new immigrants the welcome she herself never received.
 (Read the whole story.)

-Kala Bagai’s story has become better known over the past decade, as granddaughter Rani Bagai shared her family’s history, Erika Lee and Judy Yung wrote about the Bagais, and Michelle Caswell and Samip Mallick of the South Asian American Digital Archive preserved Kala’s papers and oral history interview.
+Kala Bagai’s story has become better known over the past decade, as granddaughter Rani Bagai shared her family’s history, Erika Lee and Judy Yung wrote about her, and Michelle Caswell and Samip Mallick of the South Asian American Digital Archive preserved her papers and oral history interview.

 3. The start of the campaign

-The idea to rename Shattuck Avenue East emerged in 2019, as the city of Berkeley and local businesses wanted to improve wayfinding, as part of a major street reconfiguration.
+The idea to rename Shattuck Avenue East (between Center St. and University Ave.) emerged in 2019, as the city of Berkeley and local businesses wanted to improve wayfinding, as part of a major street reconfiguration.
 Local activists Barnali Ghosh and Anirvan Chatterjee, who run the Berkeley South Asian Radical History Walking Tour, followed the renaming process, and wondered whether it could be a chance to finally honor immigrant or Asian American stories.

 The city’s renaming process invited the public to suggest names for the two-block downtown street, formerly Shattuck Avenue east.